 National Wills Week is an initiative aimed at raising awareness about the importance of having a valid will.
 This campaign encourages individuals to take control of their legacies and make informed decisions regarding their estates.
 By doing so, you avoid leaving it to the state to dictate how your assets will be distributed after your passing.

-Clear instructions in a will can prevent potential disputes among family members.
-A well-drafted will provides clarity, serving as a guide for your loved ones during a challenging time.
-Including chosen charities in your will can also help minimise disputes by clearly outlining your philanthropic intentions.
+Clear instructions in a Will can prevent potential disputes among family members.
+A well-drafted Will provides clarity, serving as a guide for your loved ones during a challenging time.
+Including chosen charities in your Will can also help minimise disputes by clearly outlining your philanthropic intentions.

-A will lets you express specific wishes regarding funeral arrangements or pet care, providing guidance to your loved ones during a difficult time.
+A Will lets you express specific wishes regarding funeral arrangements or pet care, providing guidance to your loved ones during a difficult time.

-A will must be signed in the presence of two witnesses who are not beneficiaries or married to beneficiaries.
-Both witnesses must also sign the will, ensuring its legality.
+A Will must be signed in the presence of two witnesses who are not beneficiaries or married to beneficiaries.
+Both witnesses must also sign the Will, ensuring its legality.

-A will is not a static document; it should be reviewed and updated as life circumstances change.
+A Will is not a static document; it should be reviewed and updated as life circumstances change.
 Major events like marriage, divorce, or the birth of children require immediate revisions.

-Store your will in a safe place and ensure at least one trusted individual knows its location.
-If a will is kept hidden, your estate may initially be managed under intestacy laws until it is discovered.
+Store your Will in a safe place and ensure at least one trusted individual knows its location.
+If a Will is kept hidden, your estate may initially be managed under intestacy laws until it is discovered.

-Failing to have a will can lead to serious consequences:
+Failing to have a Will can lead to serious consequences:

-Dying without a will means your estate will be distributed according to intestacy laws, which may not reflect your personal wishes.
+Dying without a Will means your estate will be distributed according to intestacy laws, which may not reflect your personal wishes.
 This can often lead to unintended beneficiaries.

-Without a will, there can be confusion and conflict among surviving family members, leading to costly legal battles that can strain relationships.
+Without a Will, there can be confusion and conflict among surviving family members, leading to costly legal battles that can strain relationships.

-Not having a will means you lose the opportunity to leave legacy gifts to charities that are important to you.
+Not having a Will means you lose the opportunity to leave legacy gifts to charities that are important to you.

 While the need for proper estate planning is universal, the concept of making will-writing accessible is particularly relevant in the UK.